 - Beginning closed kinetic chain exercises, including mini squats and step-ups.

-- Riding a stationary bike for gentle exercise.
+- Utilizing a stationary bike for low-impact cycling.

 4. Intermediate Rehabilitation (6-12 weeks)